 When you’re ready to give your cat pill medicationUse your thumb and index finger on your opposite hand to hold the pill or capsule.
 With your cat’s nose pointed at the ceiling and your middle finger holding the lower jaw open, drop the pill or capsule straight down behind your cat’s tongue.

 When practising, try using a small empty gelatin capsule.
 They have no flavour and are tolerated by most cats.
 You can often find them at your local human pharmacy or veterinary clinic.

 Make sure your cat swallows right away!
 Close your cat’s mouth with your opposite hand.
 You should see her lick her lips and nose.
 If not, try to blow softly in her nose until you see a visible swallow.

-When you’re ready to give your cat liquid medicationUse the same head handling techniques you practiced but position your cat’s head at a natural angle to allow her to swallow the liquid medication slowly until finished.
-Try practicing with plain water since many medications have a bitter taste.
+When you’re ready to give your cat liquid medicationUse the same head handling techniques you practised but position your cat’s head at a natural angle to allow her to swallow the liquid medication slowly until finished.
+Try practising with plain water since many medications have a bitter taste.
 After giving any medication, it helps to gently give some water from a syringe to help clear your cat’s throat.

-Your pet’s medication is critical for improving their health.If you haven’t had a chance to practice, you may need the help of a second person to hold your cat’s shoulders.
+Your pet’s medication is critical for improving their health.If you haven’t had a chance to practise, you may need the help of a second person to hold your cat’s shoulders.
 If you are still experiencing challenges, check in with your veterinary team for more help.

 Pet insurance can help with the cost of caring for your pet

-In addition to coverage for accidents and illnesses, Petsecure has all kinds of other benefits to help your pet live their happies and healthiest lives.
+In addition to coverage for accidents and illnesses, Petsecure has all kinds of other benefits to help your pet live their happiest and healthiest lives.
 Learn what’s covered by Petsecure and get a free quote today.